Solving clustered low-rank semidefinite programs arising from polynomial optimization: Applications

 We can view the above problem as being an extension of \eqref{polmatrprog} with the additional positive semidefinite matrix variables $a_k$ of size $1$ and $F_k$ of size $d-k+1$.
 Using the approach from Section~\ref{sec:MPMP} we then obtain a problem in the form \eqref{eq:pol_program} and after sampling a semidefinite program of the form \eqref{pr:sdp}.
 We consider two ways of doing this.

 In the first approach we view the problem as an extension of \eqref{polmatrprog} without free variables, but where the polynomial constraints depend linearly on $a_k$ and $F_k$.
-When going from \eqref{eq:pol_program} to \eqref{pr:sdp} we have to sample the polynomials $P_k^n$, the polynomial matrices $\bar Y_k^n$, as well as the matrices arising from the sum-of-squares polynomials.
-Here it is beneficial to factor $\bar Y_k^n$ symbolically before evaluation it at the samples.
+After converting to \eqref{eq:pol_program}, the semidefinite program has positive semidefinite matrix variables $a_k$, $F_k$, and variables corresponding to the sum-of-square polynomials.
+When going from \eqref{eq:pol_program} to \eqref{pr:sdp} we have to evaluate the polynomials $P_k^n$, the polynomial matrices $\bar Y_k^n$, and the matrices arising from the sum-of-squares polynomials at the samples.
+Here it is beneficial to factor $\bar Y_k^n$ symbolically before evaluating it at the samples.
 The matrices $\bar Y_k^n(u,v,t)$ have rank at most $3$ after evaluation at a point $(u,v,t)$.
 It is however not clear whether we can write $\bar Y_k^n(u,v,t)$ as a sum of three symmetric rank $1$ matrix polynomials of the form $\lambda(x)v(x)v(x)^{\sf T}$.
-We therefore decompose $\bar Y_k^n(u,v,t)$ as a sum of nonsymmetric rank $1$ matrix polynomials and we use the fact that our semidefinite programming solver supports nonsymmetric rank $1$ factors in the symmetric constraint matrices.
+We, therefore, decompose $\bar Y_k^n(u,v,t)$ as a sum of nonsymmetric rank $1$ matrix polynomials and we use the fact that our semidefinite programming solver supports nonsymmetric rank $1$ factors in the symmetric constraint matrices.
 For large $d$ this will be the fastest approach.

-For intermediate $d$ we consider the alternative approach where we have free variables for the entries of $a_k$ and $F_k$, write the polynomial constraints in terms of these free variables, and use additional rank $1$ linear constraints to link the free variables to the positive semidefinite matrices.
+For intermediate $d$ we consider the alternative approach where we use free variables for the entries of $a_k$ and $F_k$, write the polynomial constraints in terms of these free variables, and use additional rank $1$ linear constraints to link the free variables to newly introduced positive semidefinite matrices $a_k'$ and $F_k'$.
 This approach can be faster for small and intermediate $d$ and uses less memory, which can be important for practical computations.
 For the computations discussed below (where $d$ is at most $20$) we use this approach.
 For more complicated problems, with for instance polynomial inequality constraints on unions of basic semialgebraic sets, this approach may be very useful since it allows more fine-grained clustering of the positive semidefinite matrices which the solver can exploit.